Choosing a business structure

 For tax purposes, LLCs avoid the additional filing fees and double taxation issues of corporations.
 The profits and losses are simply past on to the members (you) who then report those profits & losses on their taxes.

-Whether you’re launching a freelance photography business or developing a marketing agency, choosing a business structure will be so important to your success.
+Whether you’re launching a freelance photography business or developing a marketing agency, choosing a business structure is important to your success.
 If you want to be legit, take the time to set things up correctly in the beginning.